(keep reading to learn what happened)

 Is 38th Floor Bar still open?

-To go out with a bang, the bar hosted big events on April 29th and 30th.
+To go out with a bang, the bar hosted big events on April 29th and 30th before closing at the end of the month.

-In April, Greg Hawkins also posted about the closing on Facebook.
+In April, Greg Hawkins also posted the following message on Facebook about why 38th Floor Bar closed.

 While he thanked Jon Taffer and the Bar Rescue team for their help, Greg said that the changes weren’t able to overcome the bar’s debt burden, along with months of declining sales.